superpaul/style-guide/sunstarcebunewsstyle.md

 The first means destruction, the second means compensation awarded by the court.

-Also, damage is always partial.
+Also, damage is *always partial*.
 Destroyed is more accurate than totally damaged, in the same way that damaged is a better term than partially destroyed.

 **dangling modifiers**

 Make sure each modifier refers clearly to a word in the sentence.

-Dangling: Worn on a chain, I showed the pendant off to my friends.
-Better: Worn on a chain, the pendant drew many admiring looks.
+**Dangling**: Worn on a chain, I showed the pendant off to my friends. **Better**: Worn on a chain, the pendant drew many admiring looks.

 **data**